Professional wrestling strikes: Crooked arm lariat

 Performed when an attacking wrestler runs toward an opponent with the arm bent upward at the elbow 60–90 degrees and wraps the arm around the opponent's neck, forcing them to the ground.
 Hulk Hogan is often credited with being its innovator, popularizing it as the Axe Bomber.
+Takao Omori has also used the Axe Bomber as his main finisher, further popularizing the move.
 Brian Myers uses this move called the Roster Cut.

 Discus lariat

 The attacker performs a spinning motion before leaping their arm forward and knocking them down.
 This variation is notably used by Mike Santana as a finisher, who calls the move Spin the Block.

 Flying lariat

 The attacking wrestler first uses the ropes to build up speed, then leaps forward and wraps their arm around the opponent's neck, knocking them down.
-The move is noted to have been used by several high-flying wrestlers such as Ricochet, Will Ospreay (who refers to the move as the Pip Pip Cheerio) and Logan Paul, and is also used by mat-based wrestler "Hangman" Adam Page (who refers to the move as the Buckshot).
+The move is noted to have been used by several high-flying wrestlers such as Ricochet, Will Ospreay (who refers to the move as the Pip Pip Cheerio) and Logan Paul, and is also used by wrestler "Hangman" Adam Page (who refers to the move as the Buckshot).